i-shubham-tech/Interview-Ready-Question/1-HR-Based.md

 I would say:
 "I want to join because your company works with the technology stack I’m really interested in, especially MERN.
-I also saw that your team focuses on learning and growth, which is important for a fresher like me.
+I also saw that your team focuses on learning and growth, which is more important for a fresher like me.
 I want to contribute and grow with the team."

 ---